Simon Abkarian: Life and career

 Abkarian then played Mehdi Ben Barka in the thriller J'ai vu tuer Ben Barka by Serge Le Péron, about the kidnapping and the murder of the leader of the Moroccan opposition.
 He then played in Prendre Femme by Ronit Elkabetz which won him several acting awards.
 Playing different roles and in different genres, he was featured in the adventure Zaïna, cavalière de l'Atlas by Bourlem Guerdjou, in the comedy Le Démon de midi by Marie-Pascale Osterrieth.
 He has also appeared in Atom Egoyan's Ararat (2002), he was Albert in Almost Peaceful (2004) by French director Michel Deville, and he was featured in Your Dreams (2005) by Denis Thybaud.
-He was featured as Sahak in the thriller Les Mauvais Joueurs ("The Gamblers") (2005) by Frédéric Balekdjian.
-He played the role of villain Alex Dimitrios in the James Bond film, Casino Royale.
+He was featured as Sahak in the 2005 thriller Les Mauvais Joueurs (The Gamblers) by Frédéric Balekdjian.
+In 2006 Abkarian played the role of villain Alex Dimitrios in the James Bond film Casino Royale, the first instalment with Daniel Craig in the title role.
 The character is an arms dealer working against Bond.

-He has also been the voice of Ebi in the French version of the animated feature Persepolis.
+He was also the voice of Ebi in the French version of the animated feature Persepolis (2007).
 Abkarian played the role of the Armenian poet Missak Manouchian in The Army of Crime (2010) by Robert Guédiguian, a French filmmaker based in Marseille, who is also of Armenian parentage.

-He has also played Dariush Bakhshi, the Iranian Special Consul, in the BBC drama Spooks (MI-5).
+He played Dariush Bakhshi, the Iranian Special Consul, in the BBC drama Spooks (MI-5).
 In 2012, he played the role of a drug-dealing Afghan army colonel in the Canal+ series Kaboul Kitchen.

-He has the lead role in a two-part biopic of Charles de Gaulle which filmed in 2023 and 2024.
+He had the lead role in a two-part biopic of Charles de Gaulle directed by Antonin Baudry, which filmed in 2023 and 2024.
+One of the most expensive French films of all time and dubbed "a work of rare and nearly unprecedented ambition", it premiered at the 2026 Cannes Film Festival, during which Abkarian received a standing ovation for his performance.